 Gluten Free Graham Cracker Crust

 To make a gluten-free crust, just use your favorite gluten free cookie such as gluten-free graham crackers.
+You can also make a cream cheese pie with leftover ingredients.

 - Use blocks of cream cheese vs. tubs as the moisture content isn’t the same.